 Identifying optimal meat color enhances brand reliability.

-Meat color measurement accuracy accuracy has evolved from reliance on visual inspections to modern tools that ensure consistency using objective and repeatable methods.
+Meat color of food measurement accuracy has evolved from reliance on visual inspections to modern tools that ensure consistency using objective and repeatable methods.
 Inconsistencies and subjectivity is removed.

 Assessment of color through visual means can easily lead to color discrepancies that vary from person to person.
 While exmaining meat color, small scale processors use trained personnel to judge color in standard lighting, although this is antiquated on a larger scale.